darrenvong/CFG-heroku-demo/README.md

 ## Steps to deploy to Heroku
 0. Before you start to deploy your app, do the following chores first:
-   * A `Procfile` in the **root folder** of your application.
+   * Make a `Procfile` in the **root folder** of your application.
 This file contains the Command Prompt/Terminal command telling Heroku exactly how to start/run your application.
    It normally contains only the following line:
    ```
    web: python [name_of_your_flask_file].py